Ferg Forever

 Ferg Forever is the debut mixtape by American rapper ASAP Ferg.
 It was released on November 28, 2014, by ASAP Worldwide.
 The mixtape features guest appearances from Big Sean, M.I.A., Twista, Bunji Garlin, YG, Wynter Gordon and ASAP Nast, among others.
+The album was actually released a day after Thanksgiving Day in 2014.

 Background

 In an interview with Complex, Ferg explained the tape's cover art as the 'Ferg' logo, which belonged to his father (Darold Ferguson), who owns a Harlem Boutique and a printed shirts and logos for record labels, such as Bad Boy Records.
 Ferg has always been inspired by Fashion through his father's influence, thus creating the brand, along with the title Traplord.

 Critical response

-The mixtape's first single, called "Doe-Active" was released on November 17, 2014.
-The song received a positive reviews, with Pitchfork.com praising the track's production and A$AP Ferg's delivery:
+The mixtape's only single, "Doe-Active" was released on November 17, 2014.
+The song received positive reviews, with Pitchfork.com praising the track's production and A$AP Ferg's delivery: